dlwicksell/axiom/README.md

 * *patterns.pat* - Script to set up key bindings to change patterns in templates

 ### Changelog ###
+* Added a tweak to change to the right directory in install
+* Added more detail to the instructions in README.md
-* Fixed some typos in axiom.txt
+* Added documentation about the new syntax folding modes in axiom.txt
+* Added an autocmd to handle improper quits of a global buffer in globaldump.vim
-* Fixed a bug in globaldump.vim
+* Fixed a small bug in mtags.vim
+* Changed the CTRL-N keybinding to cycle through folding options in settings.vim
+* Added comment folding, which works with dotted-do block folding, in mumps.vim